 How do students become proficient readers?

-In a guided reading classroom, students learn how to read as they learn about reading in three phases:
+In a Guided Reading classroom, students learn how to read in three phases:

 1. pre-reading